rstudio/rstudio/dependencies/windows/README.md

 - Open Qt Creator
 - Open Project and select rstudio\src\cpp\CMakelists.txt
 - Select the 64-bit kit (RStudio for Windows is 64-bit only)
+- (Optional but recommended): Change the `CMake generator` for the kit to `Ninja` for faster incremental builds
 - Click Configure, then build

 Run RStudio